CliMA/Oceananigans.jl/docs/src/index.md

 ```
 **Note**: We recommend using Julia 1.1 with Oceananigans.

-## Running your first example
+## Running your first model
-Let's initialize a
+Let's initialize a 3D ocean with $100\times100\times50$ grid points on a $2\times2\times1$ km domain and simulate it for 10 time steps using steps of 60 seconds each (for a total of 10 minutes of simulation time).
 ```julia
 using Oceananigans
 Nx, Ny, Nz = 100, 100, 50      # Number of grid points in each dimension.